Los Violadores

-Los Violadores (Spanish: The Rapists) is an Argentine punk rock band which pioneered the genre in Latin America.
+Los Violadores (Spanish: The Violators) is an Argentine punk rock band which pioneered the genre in Latin America.

 History

 Los Violadores ("The Violators", referring to 'breaking the law', as mentioned in one of their songs, "Violadores de la Ley") was founded in Buenos Aires in 1981 by guitarist Hari "B" (born Pedro Braun).
 The rest of the band included Stuka (bass), Pil Trafa (vocals) and Sergio Gramatika (drums).
 In their first years, sometimes they had to perform under the name of Los Voladores ("The Flying Ones") because the censorship of the military government did not allow the original name of "Los Violadores".

 After a while, Hari left the band and Stuka took his place at the guitar, with El Polaco taking on the bass; the latter was presumably a relative or an acquaintance of Hari B's.
 (El Polaco is Spanish for "the Pole".
 Hari was of Polish descent).

 Their first hit was the song Represión ("Repression"), included on their first LP Los Violadores (1983), issued by the small label Umbral, and produced by Riff drummer Michel Peyronel.

 In 1985 the band released a second album entitled Y ahora qué pasa, eh?, including the song "Uno, dos, ultraviolento", a new hit which granted them considerable radio airplay.

 By 1985 some tension began to grow within the band, caused by differences about the musical style between Pil Trafa and Stuka.
 Stuka wanted to incorporate some post-punk and gothic rock influences, favouring the sounds of acts such as The Cure and U2 (which finally materialized in their 1986 album Fuera de sektor).